zanbaldwin/ci-template/README.md

 licensed under your choice of either the [MIT] [2] or [GPL] [3] open source licenses.

-It enables you to organise multiple views from multiple themes into complex, nested sections and provide each one of those with seperate data, choosing whether to allow that data to propagate to child sections.
-These sections can be grouped, iterated and linked, with automatic embedding within one another to create a fully functioning, yet modular, page.
+The CodeIgniter Template library enables you to organise multiple views into complex, nested sections providing each one with seperate data sets, controlling data propagation.
+These sections can be grouped, iterated and linked with automatic embedding to create a fully functioning, yet modular, page.

 To read more about this library, please refer to the [online copy of the user guide] [5].